makamekm/gatsby-starter-typescript-ioc-mobx/README.md

 > A starter kit for TypeScript-based Gatsby projects with sensible defaults.

 This is a starter kit for [Gatsby.js](https://www.gatsbyjs.org/) websites written in TypeScript.
-It includes the bare essentials for you to get started (styling, minimal toolset).
+It includes the bare essentials for you to get started (styling, testing, minimal toolset).

 ## Features